RehanyTamas/Udemx_homework/README.md

 The password of root has been set to 'Alma1234'.

-There are two addtional users:
+There are two addtitional users:

 - username: r_tamas password: r_tamas_password
 - username: udemx password: udemx_password